Tibing/howtomake.software/blog/why-reducer-is-reducer.md

 - Does it have any relation to the JavaScript's arrays reduce method?
 - What was the intention to call it that way?

-Now, we'll tell you answers to those questions!
+Now, I'll tell you answers to those questions!
 But before we dive into those sacred secrets, we ought to learn what is array reduce method 🚀

 ## What is array reduce?